SAP-archive/teched2020-INT161/README.md

-# INT161 - Increase Automation in Document Processing Workflows
+# INT161 - Detect and Highlight Entities from Unstructured Text Using Machine Learning

 ## Description